vishnus17/Terraform-aws-lambda/README.md

 ## Inititalize terraform using the command:
 ### `terraform init`

 ***Use terraform plan to see the change***

-## Finally run the following command to run the terraform:
+## Finally run the following command to create the resources:
 ### `terraform apply`